RooyyDoe/project-1-1920/README.md

 ## Sources

-* [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - I mostly used this site to obtain my sources
+* [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - we mostly used this site to obtain common sources
 * [API Docs](https://zoeken.oba.nl/landelijk/api/v1/help/) - Instructions on how to use this API.
-* [Handlebars.js](https://handlebarsjs.com/guide/#what-is-handlebars) - Everything I needed to know about handlebars.
+* [Handlebars.js](https://handlebarsjs.com/guide/#what-is-handlebars) - Everything we needed to know about handlebars.
-* [Routie.js](http://projects.jga.me/routie/) - Everything I needed to know about Routie
+* [Routie.js](http://projects.jga.me/routie/) - Everything we needed to know about Routie
-* [.map, .filter, .reduce](https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d) - Explained so I could understand.

 # License